Krestovsky Stadium: History

 In the end of August 2016, the new general contractor, Metrostroy, resumed construction works on the site.

 In April 2017 the work on the stadium was completed.
 The total cost of the stadium amounted to 24 billion rubles.
 The first official match held at the stadium was the Russian Premier League game between FC Zenit Saint Petersburg and FC Ural on 22 April 2017.
 Branislav Ivanović scored the first goal in the stadium's history.

 On 17 June 2017, the first game of 2017 FIFA Confederations Cup was held on the stadium with the Group A match between the host Russia and New Zealand.

 On 2 July 2017, the 2017 FIFA Confederations Cup Final was held at the stadium between Chile and Germany, becoming the most attended match of the tournament and also setting the record attendance for the stadium.

-On February 15, 2018, the government of Saint Petersburg signed a contract for the rights and use of the stadium with Zenit Arena LLC, which is a subsidiary of JSC football club Zenit.
+On 15 February 2018 the government of Saint Petersburg signed a contract for the rights and use of the stadium with Zenit Arena LLC, which is a subsidiary of JSC football club Zenit.

-On December 16, 2018, the Stadium hosted a Channel One Cup Russia – Finland (5-0) hockey match.
-81,000 spectators watched the game and set a record attendance in domestic and European ice hockey.
+On 16 December 2018 the stadium hosted a Channel One Cup ice hockey match between Russia and Finland.
+71,381 spectators attended the game, setting a record attendance for domestic ice hockey and the stadium overall.

-On August 2, 2019, Rammstein played a concert on its Euro-Stadion-Tour in the stadium.
+On 2 August 2019 Rammstein played a concert at the stadium as part of their stadium tour.

 After the 2022 Russian invasion of Ukraine, it was announced that the 2022 UEFA Champions League Final would be moved from the Gazprom Arena to the Stade de France.